adityabharadwaj198/adityabharadwaj198.github.io/_notes/Quickselect.md

 Anyway, I digress.
 Getting back to how to make QuickSelect work in such a manner that it's TC is always O(N)?
 In comes something called Randomised QuickSelect (Okay I totally made that up - but Randomised QuickSort exists and there's no reason why Randomised QuickSelect shouldn't).
 Even with a Randomised QuickSelect you can't always make sure that it's TC will always be O(N), but it's highly unlikely.

 Here, instead of choosing the same last element again and again as the pivot, we start choosing a random index everytime.
 This random index should obviously be inside the array.

+2 extra steps from the above getPartitionIndex() method is to
+    1. select a random index
+    2. send that value all the way back at the end of the array (by swapping the selected random index with r).

 The above getPartitionIndex() method would become getPartitionIndexRandomised()
 ```